oslokommune/okctl/userdocs/src/getting-started/create-application.md

 2. We apply the application declaration to the infrastructure as code repository, which converts the application declaration to resources understood by Kubernetes and ArgoCD.

+For a complete example you can follow this [guide](https://okctl.io/help/setup-reference-app/).

 ## Deploy an application

 :information_source: If you need information on how to make your Docker images available in the cluster, see [Running a Docker image in your cluster](/help/docker-registry)